• Cuckoo - Jaha Koo

 In bittersweet and humorous dialogues, Jaha and his clever rice cookers take you on a journey through the last 20 years of Korean history, combining personal experience with political events and reflections on happiness, economic crises and death.

-In English & Korean, with English & Dutch subtitles
+In English & Korean, with English subtitles

 Duration: 55 minutes